 Here dc relay is used to control an AC circuit.
 When the switch is open no current can flow through the coil of the relay.
 As soon as the switch is closed, however, current runs through the coil causing a magnetic field to build up.
+This magnetic field causes the contacts of the relay to close.
+Now AC current flows through the bell and it sounds.

-Figure 2.11 A typical industrial relay
+Figure 2.12 A typical industrial relay